Gorogorov/ecclab/README.md

 and decompose everything down to (0, 0) nodes.
 When no CRC is given, the decoder outputs the remaining candidate with the best metric as `dtrm_glp` would do.
 When CRC is set, the decoder picks the best candidate with the correct CRC.

+Keys:
+-DFLIPPING - SCL with flipping bits
+-DLISTFLIPPING - SCLFlip
+-DLISTFLIPPINGPRECALC - SCLFlip with precalc bits -DLISTFLIPPINGFAST - SCLFlip with precalc bits and fast calculations for subcodes -DGCCDEC - Generalized concatenated codes for (128, 64) code.

 Specific simulation parameters:
 * `c_m m` - Polar m parameter.
 Integer, positive, non-zero.
 Required.
 * `info_bits_mask mask_str` - mask marking frozen information bits